Oxygen isotope ratio cycle: Connection between temperature and climate

 The 18O/16O ratio provides a record of ancient water temperature.
-Water 10 to 15 °C (18 to 27 °F) cooler than present represents glaciation.
+Water 10 to 15 °C (18 to 27 °F) cooler than the modern era represents glaciation.
 As colder temperatures spread toward the equator, water vapor rich in 18O preferentially rains out at lower latitudes.
-The remaining water vapor that condenses over higher latitudes is subsequently rich in 16O.
+The remaining water vapor that condenses over higher latitudes is enriched in 16O.
 Precipitation and therefore glacial ice contain water with a low 18O content.
-Since large amounts of 16O water are being stored as glacial ice, the 18O content of oceanic water is high.
-Water up to 5 °C (9 °F) warmer than today represents an interglacial, when the 18O content of oceanic water is lower.
+Since larger amounts of 16O water are stored as glacial ice, the 18O content of oceanic water is high.
+Water up to 5 °C (9 °F) warmer than modernity represents an interglacial, when the 18O content of oceanic water is lower.
 A plot of ancient water temperature over time indicates that climate has varied cyclically, with large cycles and harmonics, or smaller cycles, superimposed on the large ones.
 This technique has been especially valuable for identifying glacial maxima and minima in the Pleistocene.